ftlabs/barcode/README.md

 + ~Sort by (pixel) colour~
 + ~Allow searching for date AND time ranges~
++ Allow sorting (publish/colour) by ASC and DESC
++ Add more colour sorting variations
 + Add the option to search by theme, person, genre
 + On startup check for any existing images and add paths to cache
 + Use Rekognition to identify images of a given person and return a barcode of that person (or even a mosaic?)